SAVE DATA AS... Saves

 protection.
 However, it takes some time to save data (not much if

-you are saving in binary format), and at high sample rates this can slow
+you are saving in binary format), and at high sample rates and large sample numbers (big files) this can slow

 acquisition.
 The LabHelper default is to use a saving interval

 equal to 50% of the expected acquisition period (i.e., the sample interval

 times the maximum number of samples), or 30 minutes, whichever is smaller.

 You can use the window shown at right to specify any backup interval, or